(509) 697-5511 Fax: (509) 225-2707 0

 Ms. Stocker is a member of ARNP's United of Washington State and has participated in medical missions in El Salvador, Guatemala, Honduras, Kenya, Tanzania and Peru.
 One of her main volunteer passions is a local program called "Feeding Five Thousand" of which she serves as a co-chair.
 Several churches and community groups come together to package meals of rice, lentils, spices, dehydrated vegetables & chicken.
 These meals are sent with an organization called Children of the Nations & are sent to Uganda, Sierra Leone, Malawi or the Dominican Republic.
 Earlier this year, the organization sent 61,000 meals to the Dominican Republic.

 Her other interests include travel, hiking, photography, and quilting.

 Dr. Zingerman attended Pine Bush High School in New York and went on to get his Bachelor of Science degree in biomedical chemistry at Oral Roberts University in Tulsa, Oklahoma.
 He also received his Medical Doctor degree at Oral Roberts School of Medicine and completed a three year family practice residency at Florida Hospital in Orlando.
 Upon completion in 1990, he joined Selah Family Medicine and has been practicing full spectrum family medicine.

-He is a Fellow of the American Academy of Family Physicians, treasurer and state delegate for the Yakima County Medical Society, and a member of the Christian Medical/Dental Society.
-He participated in a medical mission in Haiti, Belize, Costa Rica and is an avid mountaineer.
-He has special interests in travel and wilderness medicine.
-His wife and two sons enjoy living in Selah and exploring the beautiful Northwest.
+He is a Fellow of the American Academy of Family Physicians, has been Chief of Staff at Yakima Valley Memorial Hospital in 2015, has been President of the Yakima County Medical Society in 2012 and is a current member of the Christian Medical/Dental Society.
+He participated in a medical mission in Haiti, Belize, Costa Rica and is an avid mountaineer having climbed Mt.
+Kilimanjaro January 2020.
+He has special interest in travel and wilderness medicine.
+His wife and 2 sons enjoy living in the Pacific Northwest.